How waste companies can use Google Business Profile to build a national search presence through a framework of local listings.

 Whether we’re talking about residents or businesses, people need waste management services in their local area and the needs of someone in Cumbria are wildly different to those in London.

-The same principles apply for each business location you want to add to your Google My Business account – so make sure you’ve got a solid grip on them.
+The same principles apply for each business location you want to add to your Google Business Profile account – so make sure you’ve got a solid grip on them.
 Now, it’s time to add new locations and build your brand’s local presence across the nation.

-A location group (formerly business account) allows you to add multiple business locations for the same brand in your Google My Business account.
+A location group (formerly business account) allows you to add multiple business locations for the same brand in your Google Business Profile account.
 If your entire business operates under the same brand, it’s best to stick to using one location group to include every branch.

 On the other hand, if your business operates under multiple brands, you can create separate location groups for each brand.

-To create a location group, log in to Google My Business and make sure you’re on the Manage locations tab.
+To create a location group, log in to Google Business Profile and make sure you’re on the Manage locations tab.
 Then, click the Create location group button in the top-right corner of the page.

 Next, you’ll need to create a name for your location group in the text input box that pops up.
 If you’re only going to create one location group, you can simply use your brand name here but you’ll need to be more descriptive if you plan to create multiple groups.